-Over the course of the last 10 years, I’ve written and rewritten brief tutorials on setting up various server software products on an Ubuntu server.
-Those tutorials were more for my benefit than anyone else’s.
-Today, I’m going to combine them all into one tutorial, making it as brief as possible.
-It’s still mainly a resource benefit for me.
+Over the course of the last decade or so, I’ve written and rewritten brief tutorials on setting up various server software products on an Ubuntu server.
+Today, this is all of them put together and shortened, making it as brief as possible.

 On many Ubuntu server setups, the only daemon (or software server) available from the beginning is SSH.
 It’s through an SSH terminal session that you install everything else.

 If you already have a superuser set up, you can skip using “sudo” in front of every command by using the command “sudo su” and entering your user password.
 It’s the first user set up, of course.
 I’ll use sudo in the commands below, if you prefer to do it that way.